The World Chess Players Hall Of Fame, 20th Century (WCP-HOF)

 certainly belonging to the Top 200 of the 20th century:

 Petrovs, Makogonov, Romanovsky, Bohatyrchuk, Verlinsky, Ilivitsky, Nei, Mikenas, Tolush, Suetin, Lipschütz, Kupchik, Ed.
 Lasker, Denker, Herman Steiner, Lajos Steiner, Horowitz, Dake, Colle, Fuderer, List, Landau, Opočenský, Foltys, Canal, Paoli, Prins, Lundin, Stoltz, P. F. Schmidt, Rellstab, Richter, Ahues, Darga, Yanofsky, Benkö, R. Byrne, Bisguier, Evans, Lombardy, Guimard, Rossetto, Rossolimo, Atkins, Yates, Thomas, C.H.O'D. Alexander, Golombek, Penrose, Pomar Salamanca, Pirc, Barcza, Trifunovic, Matulovic, Planinc, Kurajica, Velimirovic, Pr.
-Nikolic, I. Sokolov, Georgiev, Gheorghiu, Csom, Ribli, Sax, Adorjan, Kavalek, Smejkal, Ftacnik, Chandler, Balashov, Tukmakov, Romanishin, Gulko, DeFirmian, Christiansen, Spraggett, Rogers, A. Sokolov, Smirin, Dreev, Bareev, Almasi, Illescas Cordoba, Zapata Ramirez, Morovic Fernandez, Granda Zuniga, amongst others
+Nikolic, I. Sokolov, Georgiev, Gheorghiu, Csom, Ribli, Sax, Adorjan, Kavalek, Smejkal, Ftacnik, Chandler, Balashov, Tukmakov, Romanishin, Psakhis, Gulko, DeFirmian, Christiansen, Spraggett, Rogers, A. Sokolov, Smirin, Dreev, Ehlvest, Bareev, Almasi, Illescas Cordoba, Zapata Ramirez, Morovic Fernandez, Granda Zuniga, amongst others

 as well as notable / equal strong players, known for a prominent distinction in chess: